BobbyMcWho/hashie/README.md

 ## Stable Release

-You're reading the documentation for the stable release of Hashie, 3.7.0.
+You're reading the documentation for the next release of Hashie, which should be 3.7.1.
+The current stable release is [3.7.0](https://github.com/intridea/hashie/blob/v3.7.0/README.md).

 ## Hash Extensions